ganeshapp/ganeshapp.github.io/now.md

 I'm focused on improving my **fitness and recovery**, aiming to:
 - Bring my **resting heart rate** to the **early 40s**.
 - Improve my **VO2 Max** through workout, diet, and sleep.
-- Clock at least 1000 km in biking and 500 km in running.
+- Clock at least 1500 km in biking and 1000 km in running per year.

 ## 👍 What I'm Enjoying
 - **Podcast:** [*All-In Podcast*](https://allin.com/), [WTF Is](https://www.allthingswtf.com/)